kaharez/lawcodes/2-civil-code/book-4-property/chapter-3-co-ownership/article-01-partition-of-co-ownership.md

 # Article 1 – Partition of Co-ownership

 1. No co-owner may be compelled to remain in co-ownership.
 Any co-owner may at any time demand partition of the property, unless:
-    a. partition has been excluded by agreement for a specified period not exceeding ten years, renewable by further agreement;
+    (a) partition has been excluded by agreement for a specified period not exceeding ten years, renewable by further agreement;
-    b. partition is prohibited by law or the nature of the property;
+    (b) partition is prohibited by law or the nature of the property;
-    c. the property is indivisible by its nature or destination, and partition would render it unfit for its intended use.
+    (c) the property is indivisible by its nature or destination, and partition would render it unfit for its intended use.

 2. Partition may be effected:
-    a. by agreement among all co-owners;
+    (a) by agreement among all co-owners;
-    b. by judicial decree, upon petition of one or more co-owners.
+    (b) by judicial decree, upon petition of one or more co-owners.

 3. Where partition in kind is possible without diminishing the value of the property or prejudicing the rights of co-owners, the property shall be divided into portions corresponding to the shares of each co-owner.